uriel1998/ytcs/README.md

 ```

 Handle resolution uses the YouTube Data API, so `YTUBE_API_KEY` must be set in `ytcs.env` for `@handle` inputs.

+The URL after `--addsub` is positional, so keep it immediately after the switch.

 ## Command line options